pmonks/pbr/README.md

 1. `deploy-info` - generate an EDN file containing deployment info for your code (build date/time and git commit & tag).
 2. `pom` - generate a comprehensive `pom.xml` file from EDN (which can come from anywhere - stored in your `deps.edn` or a separate file, or synthesised on the fly in your build tool script).
+3. `licenses` - attempt to determine the licenses used by all transitive dependencies of the project
-3. `release` - perform a release by tagging the current code, updating the deploy-info.edn file, and creating a PR from a development branch to a production branch.
+4. `release` - perform a release by tagging the current code, updating the deploy-info.edn file, and creating a PR from a development branch to a production branch.
 This is quite specific to the author's GitHub workflow and may have limited utility for others.

 ## Using the library